mitranim/xhttp/readme.md

   * no premature branching: one callback with one argument
   * doesn't force promises (easy to add)

-Small (≈220 LOC) and dependency-free.
+Small (≈220 LoC) and dependency-free.
 Compatible with IE9+.

 ## TOC